al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 ### The Process

+0. What are you trying to do ?
+What is the goal
+Once that is clear, then:

-**Step 1.** Be aware of where you are
+1. Baseline - where you are now?

- 1.1 Learn the domain, ask the big scope questions: what is the purpose of this?
+- what KPI’s are important to look at given the goal?
+Learn the domain, ask the big scope questions: what is the purpose of this?
 Why this exists?
-What is the end goal? - Domain

- 1.2 Break it down to the important key metrics - KPIs

- 1.3 What data needs to exist to allow to see the KPIs (the big scope questions).
-How up to date is required?
-When needs to be checked? - Dashboard

-**Step 2.** Optimize - Find Insights that improve what we see in step 1.

- 2.1 Analysis: Be curious with the data and domain, play around, ask questions, learn the fine details, play with data, question current way, explore, try correlations, plot and visualize the data, compare to similar and external.

- 2.2 Summarize and communicate the findings as recommendations for change(= Insights)

- 2.3 AB test the Insights

-The 2.1 step is a fun and somewhat creative (harder to mechanize), computers try automate this for example by checking strong correlations of every combination of variables, but often needs external information not existing directly in data, part of the domain know-how.
+What do i need to look at to know the end goal is improving?
+- Do I have this data ?
+Need to add more instrumentation ?
+- Setup reports / dashboards

+2. Formulate hypothesis on what to change to get to the goal

+- play with the data, to came up with theories and hypothesis to test, try correlations, plot, visualize, from different angles, maybe use also external data if possible

+3. Test (A/B test)

+- do a change and see its impact on the KPI’s.
+- output a story, communicate, put in slides if needed, the results

+4. Iterate:

+- Go back to 1.
+We using the right KPI’s ? (often the 1st ones are not great)
+- more hypothesis, more tests (once in a while might find something worthwhile … )

 ### The Data Analysis Stack